 This is a two-stage process.
 First, the failed primary's data directory must be re-synced with the current primary; secondly the failed primary needs to be re-registered as a standby.

-If pg_rewind cannot be used, then the data directory will have to be re-cloned from scratch.
+If pg_rewind cannot be used, then the data directory will need to be re-cloned from scratch.

 Execute repmgr standby clone with the --dry-run option; this will report any configuration problems which need to be rectified.